 Watch out for statements in an offer to purchase like “seller does not warrant retrofit status”.
 Your mortgage helper may not conform to the Ontario Fire Code or Ontario Fire Code Retrofit Requirements.

-In the final analysis: illegal suite owners can be shut down, required to undertake repairs to meet code and bylaws or forced to evict tenants (see Tenants’ Right to Stay or Leave).
+In the final analysis: owners of illegal secondary suites can be shut down, required to undertake repairs to meet code and bylaws, or forced to evict tenants (see Tenants’ Right to Stay or Leave).

-Besides obvious safety features, like smoke and carbon dioxide detectors, look for evidence of shoddy repairs, smaller than liveable room sizes or outdated electrical outlets (not grounded or two-prongs only).
+Besides obvious safety features, look for evidence of shoddy repairs, smaller than liveable room sizes, or outdated electrical outlets (not grounded or two-prongs only).
 Appliances or fixtures that don’t work or make noise can be a sign the suite has been poorly maintained.

 Research the home’s age and whether it’s on a wildfire path or flood plain.
 They could be signs the unit has suffered damages that have been repaired or covered up.